 Children aged 14-17 years who do housekeeping tend to spend a longer amount of time on this work (average of 2.6 hours per day) than other groups.
 Girls of this age tend to spend more time on housekeeping work (2.7 hours) than boys (2.4 hours).
+However, in younger age groups, the average times reported for boys and girls on housekeeping work are very similar.

 Children living in rural areas who do housekeeping work tend to spend more time on this work (2.3 hours per day) than children living in urban areas (1.5 hours).
-Children aged 7-13 years in rural areas spend the longest time (2.1 hours) across all location-age groups on such activities.
+Children aged 7-13 years in rural areas spend the longest time (2.1 hours) of all location-age groups on such activities.